-Sarajevo is an amazing city not only thanks to its multiple panoramic spots.
+There are many amazing viewpoints in Sarajevo.
+Sarajevo is an amazing city not only thanks to its multiple panoramic viewpoints.
 On the one hand, Sarajevo is the type of a city where you can touch the history.
 Some streets and buildings which you can find on old photographs from the Siege look very similar nowadays.
 Also, a lot of people still remember the war as they experienced it when they were kids.
 Because of that, history is tangible in Sarajevo.
 On the other hand, it’s also a capital which is vividly stepping into the future.
 The youth spends their free time in Sarajevo just like in any other European capital.
 There are some such cool places which you won’t find anywhere else (take cafes or museums!).
 In Sarajevo, it’s equally easy to get lost in the puzzle of narrow cobbled streets where the only company are stray cats and to spend a nice afternoon with family or friends in one of many parks.

 However, what is the most important for me, is that Sarajevo is a city spread over many hills from which you can get the best panoramic views and the most amazing sunsets ever.
 This also means that visiting a neighbour or buying bread in the morning could be called a “trekking” if you need to go to a hill next to your own, but hey, that’s an adventure in itself, isn’t it?

+Avaz Twis Tower is my favourite viewpoint of Sarajevo.
 If I had to choose top three places with the best view of Sarajevo, Avaz Twist Tower would be on that list.
 Avaz Twist Tower is conveniently located in the city centre and it’s a home to the Bosnian newspaper – Avaz.
 The building which offers a magnificent panorama of Sarajevo is 176 meters high and the observation deck is on the 36th floor.
 This means you can admire the sunset over Sarajevo, watch the traffic at your feet or even play a spy and see what locals are doing in their flats. 😉 The entrance fee costs 1KM which is a really low price considering how beautiful panoramic views you will get from the top.

 Funny fact: each year in the summer there’s an Avaz Twis Tower run organised and those who sign up, have to run to the top of the tower and cover the distance of 780 steps.
 The winner gets a 800 KM prize.
 In 2013, a Pole won this race and run to the top of the Avaz Twist Tower in 3 minutes and 32 seconds.

-Yellow Fortress in Sarajevo (Žuta tabija), Vratnik
+The most popular viewpoint of Sarajevo – Yellow Fortress (Žuta tabija), Vratnik

 This is the most popular panoramic spot in Sarajevo where you will also encounter the largest number of both locals and tourists.
 No wonder – the view from the Yellow Fortress (Žuta tabija) in Sarajevo is breathtaking.
 It’s conveniently located just a stone’s throw from the historic city centre.
 From the Yellow Fortress, you will see the panorama of the old town and the most recognisable Muslim cemetery.
 Also, if you stay AFTER the sunset, you will hear the Muslim prayers and if you add this to a really good view of the city, you will experience one of the best moments in Sarajevo.